 But other than that, I think I like Morrowind a lot better than Skyrim.
 One major factor is that not all the NPCs are hostile.
 In fact, most are pretty friendly.
 It feels vastly more realistic, and just plain less annoying to play in a world where the NPCs aren’t all either jerks or even actively trying to kill the player character.
 And in general, it feels like there’s more ways to interact with the NPCs than “kill ’em”.
 This makes the game feel more realistic, more dynamic, richer, and deeper.

 In terms of sheer depth, I think Skyrim and Morrowind are probably about equal.
 There are hundreds of hours of things to do in either game.
-But the relatively variety in Morrowind — in that not nearly so much consists of “go to X, kill Y” — makes it feel a lot deeper somehow.
+But the relative variety in Morrowind — in that not nearly so much consists of “go to X, kill Y” — makes it feel a lot deeper somehow.

 Also, the movement is much more freeform in Morrowind.
 Skyrim, for all its massive amounts of detail, has a lot of railroady bits.
 Trying to get up mountains, especially, quickly reveals how little of the game you’re actually meant to explore.
 Morrowind, on the other hand, is pretty much entirely open.
 With levitation or flight, there really isn’t anywhere in the game that you can’t go.